-Academic Support Services include 1-on-1 tutoring with professional and peer tutors; group study sessions and office hours by Classroom Learning Assistants (CLAs); specialized Learning Labs in math, biology and genetics; writing support through the Writing Center and online writing lab (OWL).
+Academic Support Services include 1-on-1 tutoring with professional and peer tutors; group study sessions and office hours by Classroom Learning Assistants (CLAs); specialized Learning Labs in math, biology, and genetics; writing support through the Writing Center and online writing lab (OWL).
 The Center for Teaching and Learning is located on West Campus in suite W-223B, with tutoring locations available at many campus locations.
-For more information, please see the Center for Teaching website.
+For more information, please contact Lisa Henderson, Coordinator of Learning Support Services, hendersonl3@sacredheart.edu.

-The Office of Student Accessibility (OSA) provides instructional accommodations and services for students with documented disabilities in compliance with the Americans with Disabilities Act of

-1990 and Section 504 of the Rehabilitation Act of 1973.
+The Office of Student Accessibility (OSA) provides instructional accommodations and services for students with documented disabilities in compliance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
 These services include testing accommodations and assistive technology tools.
+Please see website for detailed information.

-Students who have a disability requiring reasonable accommodations should contact the Office of Student Accessibility (OSA).
+Students who have a disability requiring reasonable accommodations should contact Kathy Radziunas (radziunask@sacredheart.edu) or Laurie Scinicariello (scinicariellol@sacredheart.edu).
 Notification of approved testing accommodations must be provided to the course instructor 96 hours prior to the first exam.
 It is the responsibility of the student to coordinate testing arrangements (if necessary) with the OSA, and to confirm such accommodations with the course instructor at least three (3) days prior to the first exam.
 Please note: The OSA requires 7 days' notice if you are taking your exam at the testing center.

-2.3 COMPLAINT & GRIEVANCE PROCEDURE
+2.3 Complaint & Grievance Procedure

 Students are encouraged to raise issues and concerns regarding courses, policies, procedures, or other activities of the Dr. Susan L. Davis, R.N., & Richard J. Henley College of Nursing (DHCON).
 To achieve best results and hasten the resolution process, students are asked to use the following guidelines.
 For course related issues, students should first approach the course faculty and then the course coordinator if applicable.
 If the issue cannot be resolved at this level, students should next bring the matter to the attention of the Director of the program.
-If the issues remain unresolved, the next step would be to address the concern with the Chair, Associate Dean of Academic Affairs, and finally the Dean of the DHCON.
+If the issues remain unresolved, the next step would be to address the concern with the Chair, Associate Dean of Academic Affairs of the DHCON, and finally the Dean of the DHCON.

-If the topic of concern is a broader program or personal issue, students should first meet with their faculty advisor who will assist in resolving the issue and/or deciding upon appropriate next steps, including meeting with the Director of the program, Chair, Associate Dean of Academic Affairs, or with the Dean.
+If the topic of concern is a broader program or personal issue, students should first meet with their academic advisor who will assist in resolving the issue and/or deciding upon appropriate next steps, including meeting with the Director of the program, Chair, Associate Dean of Academic Affairs, or with the Dean of the DHCON.